 - Penalties for the crime of battery fall as a first-degree misdemeanor and are less serious than a felony conviction.
 The penalties include one year of jail time, up to one year of probation and up to $1,000 in fines.
 The judge presiding over your case can impose any combination of these penalties if you are convicted.
 Prosecutors in Florida take the charge of battery very seriously and are especially harsh during their attempt to convict you.
 Having a criminal defense attorney working with you will help you get through this complicated legal situation with a more favorable outcome.

 Under Florida law, you can only be convicted if the prosecution proves beyond a reasonable doubt that each element of battery occurred in your actions.
 Your charges will proceed as a simple battery if there are no other factors present in your case.
-Factors that could change your charges include if there was a weapon involved in your actions or if the injuries that were inflicted are deemed as serious.
+Factors that could change your charges include if there was a weapon involved in your actions or if the injuries inflicted are deemed as serious.
 If these factors are present, the prosecution can then bring felony charges against you.

 Defending simple battery will depend on the specifics of your case.
 Some of the common defense strategies used include lack of intent, self-defense, interactive game/fight combat, lack of evidence, or consent.
 Any of these circumstances could be relevant to your case.
 Check with your attorney to establish a strong defense to these charges and work on a reduced charge or dismissal.